eresearchqut/VirReport/README.md

 nextflow -c conf/test.config run main.nf -profile test,conda --dedup -resume --contamination_detection
 ```

-Running this dataset requires 2 cpus and 8 Gb mem and should take 2 mins to complete.
+This dataset can be run locally.
+It requires 2 cpus and 8 Gb of memory and should take less than 5 mins to complete.

 ## Run with your own data